scallopy/heituk/README.md

 ## The REST API

-  Create file serializers.py in growvick
+  Create file serializers.py in growvick/

   Creat endpoints for users_list and users_detail